 Since we’re making a scent booster, we need to add in some fresh scents.
 Using essential oils is the best way to add a natural scent that lasts a long time.
 Depending on the plant, tree or herb, essential oils are concentrated extracts from steam distillation or cold-pressed.
 This means when you are making your own products you only need a small amount of essentials oils to enjoy the scent.

 If you need essential oils, get the ones you need here.

-This homemade laundry scent booster can be used for all types of laundry that probably have in your home.
-From clothing, towels, bedding, blankets, exercise clothes, children’s clothes, pet bedding and more!
+This laundry scent booster diy can be used for all types of laundry that you have in your home.
+It can be used on clothing, towels, bedding, blankets, exercise clothes, children’s clothes in addition to pet bedding and more!

-The washing soda and baking soda are excellent as eliminating odors natural, which makes the homemade laundry booster perfect for those items.
+Also, washing soda and baking soda are excellent at eliminating odors naturally, which makes the homemade laundry booster perfect for those items.
 It is highly recommended that you use the laundry booster for those items with a little bit of stink (such as exercise clothes, sporting gear, work outside clothing and pet bedding), and then use the purification essential oil blend for an extra boost.
 Lastly, you can use the laundry booster for stubborn stains as well.

 Essential oil blends for laundry

 Here are some amazing and fresh scented blends for your homemade laundry scent booster.

 Lemon + Orange, Lime + Orange, Bergamot + Lime

 Lavender + Lemon, Orange + Lavender, Peppermint + Lavender

 Purification (Blend of citronella, lavandin, lemongrass, myrtle, rosemary, and tea tree)